Shell scripts

 #!/usr/bin/env bash

-Copy and paste this into a new plain text file on Aviary; give it a
+ls -laCopy and paste this into a new plain text file on Aviary; give it a

-file name that represents what this does (I recommend la
+file name that represents what this does (I recommend la,

 “list all”).

-Copying and pasting into vim
+Copying and pasting into vim is tedious, having to enter

 and exit paste mode is a real bother.
 Another way to quickly copy and